CH8: Windows Memory Forensics

 Memory forensics is the art of analyzing the volatile data of a computer.
 It allows an investigator to see exactly what the computer was "thinking" at the moment of capture: open windows, typed passwords, encryption keys, and active network connections.

 To analyze memory, you must first understand how Windows manages it.
-Students often imagine RAM as a simple bucket of data, but the Operating System (OS) uses a complex system called Virtual Memory.
+You might imagine RAM as a simple bucket of data, but the Operating System (OS) uses a complex system called Virtual Memory.

 - Virtual Addressing: Windows does not give applications direct access to physical hardware.
 Instead, every process is given a virtual address space (a "Sandbox").
 The CPU and the Memory Management Unit (MMU) translate these virtual addresses into physical addresses in the RAM chips.